-The Slow Speed School Zone recommendations should be a result of the existing conditions analysis, feedback from the school community, and best practices in street design.
+The Slowing Speeds in School Zones recommendations should be a result of the existing conditions analysis, feedback from the school community, and best practices in street design.
 When developing recommendations, first identify the street or streets on which to focus improvements.
 These streets should be within the designated School Zone and provide direct connections to the school.

-Depending on the school's location and traffic patterns, the Slow Speed School Zone may include minor local roadways or collector streets.
-Slow Speed School Zones should avoid arterial roadways where a direct parallel alternative route is possible.
+Depending on the school's location and traffic patterns, the Slowing Speeds in School Zones may include minor local roadways or collector streets.
+Slowing Speeds in School Zones should avoid arterial roadways as they are not eligible for school zone designation.
 The San Mateo County Safe Routes to School High Injury Network Report, however, shows that most high injury roadways are along arterial roadways.
-It is important, therefore, to address safety concerns where arterial roadways intersect with the Slow Speed School Zone.
+It is important, therefore, to address safety concerns where arterial roadways intersect with the Slowing Speeds in School Zones.
 The report also references specific countermeasures that focus on speed management, pedestrian safety improvements, intersection improvements, and programmatic strategies that have proven safety benefits as provided by the Federal Highway Administration's Proven Safety Countermeasures.
-Design treatments, explained in further detail in the next section, will vary based on a variety of factors such as roadway type, collision history, roadway characteristics, and design standards.
+Design treatments, explained in further detail in the next section, focus on local roadways or collector streets and will vary based on a variety of factors such as roadway type, collision history, roadway characteristics, and design standards.